 However, businesses see ups and downs based on demands, socio-economic situations, etc., and maintaining the same level of sales might not be possible for most businesses.
 In case of sales lesser than $100,000, for example, we can consider, $80,000 as a monthly average the business will be paying $8000 per month or $267 on a daily basis, to ensure complete repayment in a little over 9 months.

-issues.
+In most cases, sales are not really an issue for small business when it comes to cash flow issues.
 It is mostly not being able to collect their receivables from customers on time and having to pay vendors at regular intervals.
 This interrupted cash inflow, followed by regular cash outflow is what spells cash flow problems for businesses and owners are left looking for quick financing options that will give their business the cash boost they need, right at that moment.
 The lengthy loan origination and underwriting processes at banks are not their top choice when times are dire, and the cash requirement is urgent.
 So, even though bank APRs are way lower than the fee component of merchant cash advances, business owners prefer to go for cash advances as it provides assured lump sum upon request.

 Over the years merchant cash advances have become extremely popular given their quick nature and easy repayment options.
 Here are some reasons why make merchant cash advances so popular.
-Quick cash assistance:

 Merchant cash advances allow the business to run smoothly in the face of a sudden cash crunch by providing them with immediate cash support without long and tiring rounds of paperwork and verifications.
 Merchant cash advance providers look at the daily credit card receipts of the business to ascertain the risk profile and whether the business can repay the amount.
 It then applies a factor rate based on its analyses and transfers the amount to the business.
 Its quick nature has made this mode of cash financing popular among businesses.
-Unsecured cash assistance:

 Unlike traditional bank loans, you are not required to provide any kind of collateral to receive a merchant cash advance.
 This means that the merchant cash provider will not forfeit any business or personal asset in case of failure to pay due to a dip in sales.
 They do however ask for a personal guarantee through a written agreement which makes you personally liable to pay back the advance.
-Adjusting the payment to your sales:

 In case your sales are not going as well as you had imagined they would, then repayment in fixed percentage might hurt your business’s cash flow.
 In these cases, you can negotiate to reduce the percentage and increase the repayment term to make sure you can pack back completely and comfortably, without the business slipping into another cash crunch situation.

 With the arrival of fintech and easy financing options like merchant cash advances and invoice factoring, businesses now have easier solutions to their cash crunch situations.
 Although the fee component might be on the higher side for these funding solutions, yet it is up to businesses to decide what they find more reliable, assured upfront cash advances for a higher fee or applying to a traditional bank loan at a lower APR, without the certainty of the application getting approved.
 The choice totally depends upon the requirements of the business filing for the advance.